hello-robot/stretch_tutorials/teleoperating_stretch.md

 The keyboard teleop node remaps the *cmd_vel* topics to */stretch_diff_drive_controller/cmd_vel*, which the robot takes velocity commands from.

-An alternative for robot base teleoperation is to use an xbox controller.
-Connect the xbox controller device to your local machine either through cable or dongle and run the following command.
+An alternative for robot base teleoperation is to use an Xbox controller.
+Start by stopping the keyboard teleoperation node by typing **Ctrl** + **c** in the terminal where the command was executed.
+Then connect the Xbox controller device to your local machine through cable or dongle and run the following command.

 ```
 roslaunch stretch_gazebo teleop_joy.launch